microsoft/pai/pai-management/doc/etcd.md

 python paictl.py machine etcd-fix -p /path/to/configuration/directory -l /path/to/your/errornodelist.yaml
 ```
 Please follow instructions in [machine maintenance](./machine-maintenance.md) for the details.

+## Data Stored on Etcd

+In OpenPAI cluster the data on etcd comes from two service:
+- Kubernetes: All of the Kubernetes objects like deployment, pod or service information will be stored to etcd.
+- Rest-Server: The OpenPAI user account information will be stored to etcd.

 ## Reference